Your Bee Pollen Supplement Guide

 to eat the equivalent of one large serving of vegetables" (p.
 2).

 Moreover, one Professor Alain Callias, Ph.D. at the Academy of Agriculture, in Paris, France, personally

 iinvestigated the minimal amount a human being could live on providing the necessary nutrients for life.

-Professor Callias said that his study proved that 36 grams of bee's pollen supplement a day would supply a
+Professor Callias said that his study proved that 36 grams of it a day would supply a human being with

 Compelling information to be sure.

-Bee bread or pollen is rich in the B vitamin complex, (which gives energy), carotenes, including vitamins C and
+The bread is rich in the B vitamin complex, (which gives energy), carotenes, including vitamins C and E,

-There are many health benefits attributed to bee bread which have been
+There are many health benefits attributed to honeybee bread which have

-verified in independent clinical tests all over the world.
-In Europe, especially Germany, it is very popular
+been verified in independent clinical tests all over the world.
+In Europe, especially Germany, it is very

 The Chinese too have used it for centuries.
 Its benefits include increased energy and libido; it helps eliminate